-General and administrative expenses consist primarily of salaries and related costs for our personnel in executive, finance and accounting, corporate communications and other administrative functions, as well as consulting costs, including market research, business consulting, human resources and intellectual property.
+General and administrative expenses consist primarily of salaries and related costs for our personnel in executive, finance and accounting, and other administrative functions, as well as consulting costs, including commercial, corporate communications, market research, business consulting, human resources and intellectual property.
 Other costs include professional fees for legal and auditing services, insurance and facility costs.